Eschatologue/CM_wiki/docs/class/fighter/rune-knight.md

 ***Learning Runes.*** You learn two Runes of your choice, from among the Runes described below, and each time you gain a level in this class, you can replace one Rune you know with a different one from this feature.
 You learn an additional Rune when you reach certain levels in this class: level 7 (3 uses), level 10 (4 uses) and level 15 (5 uses).

-***Inscribing Runes.*** Whenever you finish a Long Rest, you can touch a number of objects equal to the number of Runes you know, and you inscribe a different Rune onto each of the objects.
+***Inscribing Runes.*** Whenever you finish a **:rest-long: Long Rest**, you can touch a number of objects equal to the number of Runes you know, and you inscribe a different Rune onto each of the objects.
 To be eligible, an object must be a Weapon, a suit of Armor, a Shield, a piece of jewelry, or something else you can wear or hold in a hand.
-Your Rune remains on an object until you finish a Long Rest, and an object can bear only one of your Runes at a time.
-A Rune can be invoked for an effect detailed in its description, once you do so, you can't invoke the same Rune again until you finish a Short or Long Rest.
+Your Rune remains on an object until you finish a **:rest-long: Long Rest**, and an object can bear only one of your Runes at a time.
+A Rune can be invoked for an effect detailed in its description, once you do so, you can't invoke the same Rune again until you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

 The following Runes are available to you when you learn a Rune.
 If a Rune has a level requirement, you must be at least that level in this class to learn the Rune.
 If a Rune requires a saving throw, your Rune Magic save DC equals 8 plus your Proficiency Bonus plus your Constitution modifier.